 Halloween is not an official holiday in Italy but it has been since the American moved to Bettona.
 Most years since I moved here I host a Halloween party for the Bettonese children.
 There are two things that are difficult to find for decorating for a real Halloween party.
 The first are finding jack-O-lantern pumpkins and the second corn stalks.
+(Since the time this post was originally written, these pumpkins have become popular for decorations.
+Even out local A&O have them every October.)
 Just getting people to understand that you want the cornstalks and not the corn is the more difficult part.
 While I’ve gone up to farmers to ask if I can have 10 stalks — usually there’s only one farm in Torgiano that hasn’t harvested and plowed over their fields by mid October — I prefer to ask a friend to haggle with locals for my decorations.
 This year Mauro brought me 10 multicolored ears of dried corn.
 Oh well.

-For pumpkin filling: I tried pumpkin ravioli many times and usually have been disappointed.
-Frankly they seem to have tasted more like squash.
-Here I’ve added a little more nutmeg and two pinches of cinnamon to give it a bit of a pumpkin pie sensibility, which guests have enjoyed.
+You’ll notice that the roasted pumpkin will have a much more pumpkin flavor.
+I still like to add a little nutmeg and two pinches of cinnamon to give it a bit of a pumpkin pie sensibility, which guests have enjoyed.
 Mix ingredients well and set aside

 • 400 grams drained fresh pumpkin, mashed well